bdurand/sidekiq-process_manager/README.md

 bundle exec sidekiq-process-manager -C config/sidekiq.yml
 ```

-You can specify the number for sidekiq processes to run with the `--processes` argument or with the `SIDEKIQ_PROCESSES` environment variable.
+You can specify the number of sidekiq processes to run with the `--processes` argument or with the `SIDEKIQ_PROCESSES` environment variable.
 The default number of processes is 1.

 ```bash
 bundle exec sidekiq-process-manager --processes 4